masonlonoff/WalmartSales/README.md

 ### Objectives:
 1) Understand and clean-up the dataset if neccessary.
 2) Conduct analysis on the dataset to determine the relationship between each column and sales
+3) Determine the extent that holidays affect sales
-3) Create ML models to predict sales for each store
+4) Create ML models to predict sales for each store
-4) Compare and rank the accuracies
+5) Compare and rank the accuracies

 ### Strategic Plan of Action:
 1) Data Exploration